GoogleCloudPlatform/security-analytics/cicd/README.md

 ## Using in a GitHub Actions pipeline

-The `chronicle-rules-cicd.yaml` file located in the `github-actions` folder in this repository contains an example of using this Python script to push updates or new detection content to a Chronicle instance.
+The [`chronicle-rules-cicd.yaml`](./github-actions/chronicle-rules-cicd.yml) file located in the [`github-actions` folder](./github-actions/) in this repository contains an example of using this Python script to push updates or new detection content to a Chronicle instance.
 There are two variables to edit in this script:

 Variable Name | Description | Example Value
 ---|---|---
 `region` | The region for your Chronicle instance | us `rules_path` | The relative path from the root of the repository containing the YARA-L rules to work with | rules/yaral

-These should be modified for your environment, and the file should be placed in a `.github/workflow` folder.
+These should be modified for your environment, and the file should be placed in a `.github/workflow` folder in the root of your repository.

 In addition to this, the pipeline file requires a secret to be created on your GitHub repository.
 Details for creating this can be found [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 The secret in this case should